enough1987/secret-domain/README.md

 ## Troubleshooting Cache

-- If you do not see `cashe: true` in the `/` endpoint, ensure the Redis container is running and the backend can connect to it.
+- If you do not see `cache: true` in the `/` endpoint, ensure the Redis container is running and the backend can connect to it.
 - Check backend logs for Redis connection errors.

 ---